Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

 \subsubsection{Learning Curve Extrapolation}

-Different from other $N$-shot evaluation methods that $\mathcal{A}^t$ is equal to $\mathcal{A}^s$, $\mathcal{A}^t$ in the learning curve extrapolation methods composed of $\mathcal{A}^s$ and $\mathcal{A}^{f}$, i.e., $\mathcal{A}^t=\mathcal{A}^s\cup \mathcal{A}^{f}$, where $\mathcal{A}^{f}$ is an architecture set that includes some fully trained architectures for learning curve extrapolation.
+Different from other $N$-shot evaluation methods that $\mathcal{A}^{EEM}$ is equal to $\mathcal{A}^s$, $\mathcal{A}^{EEM}$ in the learning curve extrapolation methods composed of $\mathcal{A}^s$ and $\mathcal{A}^{f}$, i.e., $\mathcal{A}^{EEM}=\mathcal{A}^s\cup \mathcal{A}^{f}$, where $\mathcal{A}^{f}$ is an architecture set that includes some fully trained architectures for learning curve extrapolation.
 The learning curve extrapolation trains a model on $\mathcal{A}^{f}$ to predict the actual performance of the architecture trained after only a few epochs.
 In this way, the training time of the searched architectures is largely reduced because the epochs become fewer.
 Since the time saved by training the architectures in $\mathcal{A}^s$ is generally greater than the time spent on fully training the architectures in $\mathcal{A}^f$, it can still spend less time on performance evaluation than TEM.

 To illustrate the principle of learning curve extrapolation, we first introduce three terms: \emph{learning curve}, \emph{partial learning curve}, and \emph{final learning curve}.
 Specifically, the term learning curve generally refers to the function of performance with a growing number of iterations for an iterative machine learning algorithm.
 We use the term final learning curve to represent the entire learning curve $f_{t}=(p_{1},p_{2},\dots,p_{t}$) of an algorithm from the beginning to the end of the training, where $p_{i}$ represents the performance at the iteration of $i$ and $p_{t}$ is the final performance.
 Furthermore, we use the term partial learning curve to refer to the learning curve observed as of epoch $l$, i.e., $f_{l}=(p_{1},p_{2},\dots,p_{l}) (l<t)$.
-Take architecture 1 in Fig.~\ref{fig_learning_curve} as an example, the solid line represents the partial learning curve while the solid line with the dotted line represents the final learning curve.